 Hey, I’m Rashid.

 I’m a Machine Learning (Computer Vision) Researcher at the University of Turin in Italy, where I have been pursuing my PhD since 2022.
-My research is centered on advancing machine learning techniques for Computer vision related tasks, with a recent focus on eXplainable AI (XAI) and visual anomaly detection in industrial applications.
+My research is centered on advancing machine learning techniques for Computer vision related tasks, with a recent focus on eXplainable AI (XAI) and visual Anomaly Detection in industrial applications.

 Objective